DesertUO/DesertUO/README.md

 - 👋 Hi, I’m @DesertUO
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development and some Python, Java, C++, maybe "brainfuck" (someday xD)
 - 🌱 ...
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me: